20569 - DIGITAL BUSINESS TRANSFORMATION

 Go to class group/s: 31

-- We discover that the nature of information in companies is currently facing a major transformation: user-generated content, bottom-up collaborative innovation and social network applications are producing an unbearable amount of information.
+- We discover that the nature of information in companies is currently facing a major transformation: user-generated content, bottom-up collaborative innovation, AI, IoT, and social network applications are producing an unbearable amount of information.
 Still, in many cases businesses are information rich, but knowledge poor.
 In order to turn this critical mass of information into usable knowledge, companies need to rethink their relationship with the information itself.
 We tackle this critical problem, in order to build a practical suitcase of actionable best practices and to make the digital transformation of traditional businesses possible.

 - The course has three sections, useful to turn a traditional company into a digital one: